 The world's longest-lived people don't pump iron, run marathons or join gyms.
 Instead, they live in environments that constantly nudge them into moving without thinking about it.
 They live in places where they can walk to the store, to their friend's house or places of worship.
 Their houses have stairs.
 They have gardens in their yards.

-Even people in the Blue Zones experience stress.
-Stress leads to chronic inflammation, associated with every major age-related disease.
-What the world's longest-lived people have that we don’t are routines to shed that stress.
+Stress leads to chronic inflammation, which is associated with every major age-related disease.
+Although everyone experiences stress, the world's longest-lived people have routines to shed that stress.
 Okinawans take a few moments each day to remember their ancestors, Adventists pray, Ikarians take a nap and Sardinians do happy hour.

-“Hara hachi bu” – the Okinawan, 2500-year old Confucian mantra said before meals reminds them to stop eating when their stomachs are 80 percent full.
-The 20% gap between not being hungry and feeling full could be the difference between losing weight or gaining it.
-You can also replace your big tableware with 10" plates and tall, skinny glasses, remove any TV's from the kitchen, and remember that people in the Blue Zones eat their smallest meal in the late afternoon or early evening and then they don't eat any more the rest of the day.
+Saying "Hara hachi bu," the 2,500-year old Confucian mantra, before meals, reminds Okinawans to stop eating when their stomach is 80% full.
+This 20% gap between not being hungry and feeling full could be the difference between losing weight or gaining it.
+You can also replace your big tableware with 10" plates and tall, skinny glasses, remove any TV's from the kitchen, and remember that people in the Blue Zones areas eat their smallest meal in the late afternoon or early evening and then don't eat any more the rest of the day.

 While most people in the Blue Zones areas only consume small amounts of meat on rare occasions, all of them eat a rich array of fresh fruits and vegetables, which are packed with disease-fighting nutrients.
 The cornerstone of most centenarian diets is beans, favorites including fava, black, soy and lentils.